Tutorial: Import data to Blob Storage with Azure Import/Export service

 - Provide the Carrier and Tracking number.

-- Track the job progress on the portal dashboard.
+You can track the job progress on the Overview pane.
 For a description of each job state, go to View your job status.

 Step 6: Verify data upload to Azure